amyhelf99/learning-github/README.md

 # learning-github
-A repo to learn about github
+A repo to learn about GitHub
 we will push to github